Guest Post: 4 Fashion-Forward Sports Bras That Support Exercise

 As a personal trainer, I’ve seen many mistakes made by newbies coming to work out.
 The deer-in-the-headlights look when not knowing what to do, poor form when trying to do what they think they should, and perhaps the worst mistake: bad sports bra support.
 A sports bra can make or break a workout.
 In fact, one study revealed that women don’t give their workouts 100% due to their breasts bouncing and causing discomfort.

-Often times, women are willing to pay good money for a great day-to-day bra but look for the best deal when it comes to a bra to help them workout.
+Often times, women are willing to pay good money for a great day-to-day bra, but look for the best deal when it comes to a bra to help them work out.
 Perhaps it’s me, but I think it’s all backwards.
-The bra for working out has quite the job, helping you jump, run, lift, or dance all while keeping your breast comfortable and in place.
+The bra for working out has quite the job, helping you jump, run, lift, or dance all while keeping your breasts comfortable and in place.

 Okay, so every day bras are “prettier” and with that it’s easier to justify the extra cost, but luckily, sports bra companies are beginning to realize a woman’s desire to look and feel feminine even while sweating in the gym.

 4 Fashion-Forward Sports Bras That Actually Support Exercise:

 Moving Comfort is perhaps the best name for this company.
 They understand what a woman needs and wants in her sports bra.
 Because of that, they’re able to design functional bras that are also flattering.

 Their Luna Bra (and several others) contain “cookies” or slip in pads that allow for proper compression without compressing the chest to resemble that of a pre-pubescent girl’s.

 This bra also has a back clasp to allow for easy removal.
 Let’s face it, the last thing you want to do after a hard workout is to fight with your bra to try and slip it off overhead.